 Precondition: Initially MDAF(s) or MDA MnS producers register their capabilities, i.e. MnS information or MnS profile as described in clause 5 of TS 28.537 [46] to a MnS discovery service producer.
 The MnS discovery service producer may contain all or partial information related to the capabilities of MDA MnS producer.

-1. An analytics consumer issues a request or subscription towards the selected NWDAF as described in clause 6.1.
+1. An analytics consumer issues a request or subscription of network analytics towards the selected NWDAF as described in clause 6.1.

 2. NWDAF discovers the MDA Management Function from the MnS discovery service producer by sending a MnS producer discovery service operation.
-The service operation may include the following parameters:

-- requestedMDAType: indicates a specific MDA capability such as Slice coverage analysis, Mobility performance analysis as defined in clause 7.2 of TS 28.104 [45];

-- Area of Interest;

-- Network Slice information (i.e. NetworkSliceInfo including a DN (Distinguished Name) of the NetworkSlice managed object relating to the network slice instance associated to the S-NSSAI and NSI ID if available as defined in TS 28.541 [22]).
+NOTE 1: The service operation can possibly include parameters for MDA MnS discovery, e.g. requested MDA Type, Area of Interest, Network Slice information, etc. The detailed parameters are defined in TS 28.537 [46] and TS 28.622 [41].

-3. The MnS discovery service producer feedback the relevant Mns information of the MDA Management Function.
+3. The MnS discovery service producer provides the relevant MnS information of the MDA Management Function to the NWDAF.

-NOTE 1: MnS information refer to the information used by the consumer to discover the procedure of specific Management Services and to derive the addresses of the Management Services.
+NOTE 2: MnS information refer to the data describing a MnS producer and their capabilities, which is used by the consumer to discover the producers of specific Management Services and to derive the addresses of the Management Services as defined in TS 28.537 [46] and TS 28.622 [41].

-4. If more than one MDAF information is received, NWDAF selects the highest suitable MDAF and gets the address of the MDAF from Mns information.
-Then NWDAF sends analytics request to the MDA Management Function by triggering a MDARequest service operation as defined in clause 9.3.2 of TS 28.104 [45].
-The service operation may include the following parameters:
+4. If the MnS information of more than one MDAF is received, NWDAF selects the most suitable MDAF and gets the address of the selected MDAF from the MnS information.
+Then NWDAF sends analytics request to the MDA Management Function by triggering a MDARequest service operation as defined in clause 9.3.2 of TS 28.104 [45] requesting management data analytics such as Slice Coverage Analysis, Mobility Performance Analysis, Fault Prediction analysis.
+The analyticScope may contain Area of interest, Network Slice information, NF type etc.

-- requestedMDAOutputs: contains one or multiple MDAOutputPerMDAType, each of which consists of mDAType and optional MDAOutputIEFilters.
-The mDAType indicates type of analytics such as Slice coverage analysis, Mobility performance analysis, fault prediction analysis as defined in TS 28.104 [45].

-- reportingMethod: method for analytics output (it can only be notification-based reporting since file-based, and streaming are not supported in NWDAF).

-- reportingTarget: indicates the reporting target of the MDA outputs (in case the MDA MnS consumer is different from the one that issued the request).

-- analyticsScope: Area of Interest, Network Slice information, NF type information, etc.

-- startTime: indicates the start time of the analytics requested by the MnS consumer.

-- stopTime: indicates the stop time of the analytics requested by the MnS consumer.
+NOTE 3: Definitions and details of the parameters for MDARequest service operation can be found in TS 28.104 [45].